Chain Saw FAQ

 The most common reason is due to too many attempts trying to start the machine in the choke position.
 When starting a unit, make sure to follow the starting instructions in your instruction manual.
 The manual provides the proper instruction for starting procedures, but there are many conditions that may affect how the unit starts.
 A good rule of thumb to follow is to remember that when placing the switch control to the full choke setting, more liquid fuel and less air flow into the combustion chamber in order to create a higher chance for ignition.
 Pulling the rope more than two to three times in this setting may flood the engine.
 The operator should move the Master Control Lever™ or choke lever from the full choke setting after three to four pulls even if the engine does not fire.
 Moving the lever to the next setting, the half choke or part throttle position, will allow more air into the combustion chamber and help resolve the flooding condition.

-Although parts for any older model STIHL product may no longer be being produced, specific parts may still be available and active.
-You can call 1-(800) GO-STIHL (467-8445) and select Option 2 to find out if the specific part(s) you need is (are) still available through normal channels or not.
-If not, we have a list of dealers that deal in discontinued/ NLA parts:
+Although parts for many older model STIHL products may no longer be in production, specific parts may still be available and active.
+You can call 1-(800) GO-STIHL (467-8445) and select Option 2 to find out if the specific part(s) you need is/are still available through normal channels or not.
+If not, we have a list of Dealers that deal in discontinued/ NLA parts:

 - Ron's Saw Shop (SD) 1-800-433-6304

 *Only older chain saws from the 030 and up.